Air Conditioning Repair

 Rattling or hissing sounds

 AC systems make noise, but sometimes this noise can be an indication of a larger issue.
 If you start to notice unusual or loud noises coming from your AC unit, it may mean you need service.

 AC unit won’t turn on

-It’s important to make sure the unit has power.
-If you know there is power running to the system, it could be a more complex issue like compressor failure.
+It’s important to make sure that the unit has power.
+If you know there is power running to the system, but it still won't come on, it could be a more complex issue like compressor failure.

 AC unit is on, but it’s blowing warm air

 Feeling warm air coming from the supply vents when the thermostat is set to cool is a sign that your system needs work.

-High humidity indoors could mean that your AC system isn’t pulling that humidity out or it wasn't set-up properly to adequately remove humidity for those hot NC summers.
+High humidity indoors could mean that your AC system isn’t pulling that humidity out, or that it wasn't set-up properly to adequately remove humidity for those hot NC summers.

 Bad, moldy, dirty sock odors

 Dank, moldy, or dirty sock smells coming from the AC could mean that your unit or vent needs cleaning, or potentially is leaking water.

 Smelling something burning, strong fishy odors from the AC, or noticing that the unit is constantly turning itself on and off is a major indicator that your AC system is overheating.

 Certain rooms are hotter than others

-It is common when an AC system is acting up to have room with large temperature differences.
+It is common when an AC system is acting up to have rooms with large temperature differences.
 This could be problems with ducts, thermostats, air balance, or multi-system issues.

 AC fan isn’t moving